Away Rotation Primer

 - Annual Physical (Can be done by Employee health).

 - Proof of vaccination and vaccine titers (Employee health can fill out forms and draw titers).
-These vary by medical school - try to get them done very early!!
+These vary by medical College - try to get them done very early!!

 - Transcripts and proof of course completion (Registrar).